Stroke Prevention Guidelines

 The good news is that a healthy lifestyle will also reduce your risk of some other serious illnesses. – like heart attack, diabetes, kidney disease and some forms of dementia.

-2. Maintaining healthy blood pressure is the single most important way of reducing the risk of a stroke.
+2. Maintaining a healthy blood pressure is the single most important way of reducing the risk of a stroke.

 - Don’t smoke